zumba/json-serializer/README.md

 - Binary data containing null bytes (\u0000) as array keys cannot be properly decoded because of a json extension bug:
     - https://github.com/remicollet/pecl-json-c/issues/7
     - https://github.com/json-c/json-c/issues/108
+- References in internal php objects (stdClass and DateTime for example)

 This project should not be confused with `JsonSerializable` interface added on PHP 5.4.
 This interface is used on `json_encode` to encode the objects.
 There is no unserialization with this interface, differently from this project.